jrruethe/jrruethe.github.io/source/_posts/2015-04-26-bitcoin-analogy.markdown

 > Alice: Put the money in locker 412 please!

 Bob goes to the lockers, finds #412 and peeks inside.
 He can see that it is empty.
-Bob then goes to his locker (#387), pulls out some money, and sticks it in the slot on locker #412.
+Bob goes to his locker (#387), pulls out some money, and sticks it in the slot on locker #412.
 He then goes back home.

 > Bob: I put the money in your locker!